wuoti/eleos/README.md

 ## What is it?

-A Jira plugin written as [Atlassian Forge app](https://developer.atlassian.com/platform/forge) to generate acceptance criteria for a Jira ticket.
+A Jira plugin written as [Atlassian Forge app](https://developer.atlassian.com/platform/forge) to generate acceptance criteria for a Jira ticket using a LLM.

 ## How does it work?